We have created the Australia Relocation Checklist to help Civil Engineers and Construction Professionals with their move Down Under.

 Research jobs before you move

-While Australia is a great place to live and work, skilled migrants often struggle to get a job in their profession due to lack of local experience.
+While Australia is a great place to live and work, skilled migrants often struggle to get a job in their profession due to a lack of local experience.
 We recommend contacting recruitment agencies to understand if your skills are in demand.
 Make sure your LinkedIn profile is up-to-date and your CV meets Australian CV guidelines.

 There are many websites that will help you secure temporary accommodation until you are ready to commit to a long-term rental contract.